Senior Staff Fellow — Division of Biochemical Toxicology

 Luísa Camacho, Ph.D.

-Luísa Camacho received a bachelor’s in applied plant biology from the Faculty of Sciences of the University of Lisbon, Portugal in 1998, and a Ph.D. in cell biology from the University of Lisbon, Portugal in 2003.
+Dr. Luísa Camacho received a bachelor’s in applied plant biology from the Faculty of Sciences of the University of Lisbon, Portugal in 1998, and a Ph.D. in cell biology from the University of Lisbon, Portugal in 2003.
 She was a research associate at the School of Biological and Biomedical Sciences of the University of Durham, UK between 2003 and 2005.
 She was an academic visitor at the Department of Plant Sciences of the University of Oxford, UK between 2005 and 2007.
-In 2007, Dr. Camacho joined NCTR’s Division of Biochemical Toxicology as a postdoctoral fellow; she converted to an FDA Staff Fellow in 2009.
-Dr. Camacho has published over 25 research articles and book chapters.
-She is a member of the editorial board for the journal Data in Brief and has served as a reviewer for more than 25 scientific journals.
+In 2007, Dr. Camacho joined NCTR’s Division of Biochemical Toxicology as a postdoctoral fellow; she converted to an FDA staff fellow in 2009.
+Dr. Camacho has published over 30 peer-reviewed research articles and four book chapters.
+She has served as an expert member in several working groups, including ones for the International Agency for Research on Cancer (IARC).
+Dr. Camacho is the section editor for “Pharmacology, Toxicology, Pharmaceutical Sciences” of the journal Data in Brief and the associate editor for the Journal of Environmental Science and Health, Part C – Toxicology and Carcinogenesis.

-Dr. Camacho’s group conducts toxicological studies in animal models to assess the toxicity of products of interest to FDA.
-A particular focus has been on compounds with endocrine activity and on toxicological studies that include exposures during the perinatal period of life.
-In addition to the traditional toxicological endpoints, she assesses molecular endpoints using biological samples collected from the same animals.
-This complementary effort contributes to a better understanding of the molecular mechanisms by which the compounds may act and helps identify potential novel biomarkers of toxicity.
-Many of these studies are conducted under the sponsorship of the National Toxicology Program (NTP) and/or conducted in collaboration with colleagues from other divisions at NCTR and from the FDA product centers.
-Dr. Camacho has multiple major research interests.
-The first of these is CLARITY-BPA (Consortium Linking Academic and Regulatory Insights on Bisphenol A Toxicity), a collaborative research program that involves staff from FDA (NCTR and Center for Food Safety and Applied Nutrition), National Institute of Environmental Health Sciences (Division of Extramural Research and Training and NTP), and 13 university-based researchers.
-Next, there is the characterization of the fibrinolytic activity of the dietary supplements nattokinase and lumbrokinase in vitro and assessment of their toxicological effects, either individually or in combination with aspirin, in vivo using a rat model.
-Finally, Dr. Camacho retains an interest in comparison of the dose-response and temporal dynamics of traditional (blood urea nitrogen and serum creatinine) and novel (serum microRNAs) biomarkers of nephrotoxicity upon a combined exposure to melamine and cyanuric acid in rats.
+Dr. Camacho’s research focuses on the conduct of animal studies to assess the toxicity of products of interest to the FDA.
+A particular emphasis has been on toxicological studies that include exposures during the perinatal period of life.
+She complements the toxicity assessments with molecular endpoints to characterize molecular mechanisms for the compounds of interest and to identify potential novel biomarkers of toxicity.
+These studies are conducted in close collaboration with colleagues from the FDA product centers and NCTR.
+Dr. Camacho served as a scientific coordinator of the CLARITY-BPA (Consortium Linking Academic and Regulatory Insights on Bisphenol A Toxicity (CLARITY-BPA), a collaborative research program between the FDA, the National Institute of Environmental Health Sciences, and university-based researchers that provided data for the safety assessment of bisphenol A, an indirect food additive.
+Other studies included the comparison of the dose-response and temporal dynamics of traditional (blood urea nitrogen and serum creatinine) and novel (serum microRNAs) biomarkers of nephrotoxicity upon a combined exposure to melamine and cyanuric acid, and the evaluation of the toxicity of the plasticizer di(2-ethylhexyl)phthalate (DEHP) and of nattokinase and lumbrokinase, two dietary supplements promoted as beneficial for cardiovascular and circulation health in humans.

 Professional Societies/National and International Groups